TV-Rename/Website/_manual/user.md

 ![Add/Modify Rule]({{ site.baseurl }}/assets/images/main-window/add-modify-rule-01.png){:.pic-r}
 Clicking either `Add` or `Edit` will open the _Add/Modify Rule_ pane.
 The only difference being `Add` allows you to create a new rule and `Edit` pulls in the data from a highlighted rule for you to change.

 In this example we are editing the rule shown above.
-This is a two part process, firstly select an "Action:", and secondly tell TV Rename what to apply the action to.
+This is a two part process, firstly select an "Action:", and secondly tell TV&nbsp;Rename what to apply the action to.

-In this case the "Action" is "Merge", we are merging "1" and "2" i.e. Episodes 1 and 2 of the selected season, And we will let TV Rename name the new file automatically.
+In this case the "Action" is "Merge", we are merging "1" and "2" i.e. Episodes 1 and 2 of the selected season, And we will let TV&nbsp;Rename name the new file automatically.

 The "Actions:" available are: -